ponyorm/pony/README.md

 * Compact entity definitions
 * The concise query language
-* Ability to work with Pony interactively in a Python interpreter
+* Capability to work with Pony interactively in a Python interpreter
 * Comprehensive error messages, showing the exact part where an error occurred in the query
 * Displaying of the generated SQL in a readable format with indentation

-All this helps the developer to focus on implementing the business logic of an application, instead of struggling with a mapper trying to understand how to get the data from the database.
+All this helps the developer to focus on implementing the business logic of an application instead of struggling with a mapper and trying to understand how to get the data from the database.

 See the example [here](https://github.com/ponyorm/pony/blob/orm/pony/orm/examples/estore.py)